JacksonFigueiredo/Bionexo_Code_Challenge/README.md

 To unistall service : Open Command Prompt Elevated, Type ServiceName.exe unistall

-Basic Functioning : First Service will collect computer data and send to and database, and later, pick this data from database and foward to an api, api will save in a intermeadiate database.
+Basic Functioning : First Service will collect computer data and send to and database, and later, pick this data from database and foward to an api, api will save in a intermediate database.